-A man sitting on a table with his hands on his head and alcohol in front of him
+A man sitting at a table with his head in his hands, looking stressed and overwhelmed

 Triggers and Cravings